vil4max/vil4max/README.md

 ## About

 iOS engineer with 12+ years shipping consumer, fintech, and marketplace apps — from solo App Store releases to teams at Dodo, PASHA, and GlobalLogic.
 I like owning features end-to-end: architecture, implementation, analytics, and App Store delivery, including extracting shared modules into SDKs when products need to scale.

-Recently I've been building:

-- Voice AI experiences on Apple Watch
-- Marketplace commerce flows, and a Premium Subscription SDK used across host apps
-- Analytics layers that keep product code decoupled from any single vendor SDK